daudix/daudix.one/content/about/index.md

 > Note: It's recommended to avoid hot-linking; instead place a copy on your own site.

 Hey, you, yes, *you*.
 Got a nice website?
 Got nice buttons?
 Got any buttons?
 I have a deal for you!
-Just [ping me somewhere](@/about/index.md#contacts) and I'll add your button here, easy as pie.
+Just [ping me somewhere](@/about/index.md#contacts) and I'll add your button here, piece of cake.

 <script type="text/javascript">
   function updateClock() {